JGCRI/gcam-doc/index.md

 analysis, and Monte Carlo simulations.
 Exploring and understanding the role of uncertainty in shaping events remains an important research use of GCAM.

+Note that IAMs can  generally be divided into two categories: high-resolution and highly aggregated.
+GCAM is a higher resolution model which, by including economic and Earth system components, focuses on understanding physical and economic details of human and Earth system interactions.
+A second type of IAM is more highly aggregated and focused on the conduct of global, century-scale, cost-benefit analysis (examples include DICE, FUND, and PAGE).
+GCAM does not contain the components necessary to conduct cost-benefit analysis.

 ## User Guides and Tutorials